vanallenlab/ped_germline_SV/jett_analysis/README.md

 ## Layout

-* `lib`: top-level scripts used by various notebooks.
+* `scripts`: top-level scripts used by various notebooks.
 * `ref`: reference files used by various notebooks, with purposes documented in a `README.md`.
 * `info`: files containing useful notes.
 Notably includes `methods.md` and `style.md`, which explain the methods and a style guide for code.